 Kids learn by example.
 They will develop their fiscal responsibility by watching you and your spending.
 Teach them good habits by not spending more than you earn.
 Don’t allow your grief or their grief or anyone else’s grief to trick you into spending habits that leave you in financial trouble.

 Whenever my son decides he wants a new fishing rod, reel or lure he has to figure out how he’s going to earn the money to buy those things.
 Between birthday and Christmas money or his spring umpire earnings, he manages to work it out.
-If he needs a new pair of shoes he knows I’ll pay for those unless the shoes cost more than the price limit I set for shoes.
-In which case he either asks to do more chores for money or digs into his fishing fund to make up the difference.
+If he needs a new pair of shoes he knows the limit I’ll pay.
+So, if the shoes cost more than my limit, he either asks to do more chores for money or digs into his fishing fund to make up the difference.

 He used to willingly spend his money on shoe upgrades, but I think he’s learned over the years that his money could be put to better use somewhere else.
 Spending the extra money on shoes he outgrows in a matter of months is not really a good return on his investment.
 He had to learn that lesson on his own, though.
 Using his own money.
 Not mine.